programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Build Wordfish Model

-To create a Wordfish model based on the corpus of unique comments you have assembled, run the following code:
+To create a Wordfish model based on the corpus of unique comments you have assembled, run the following code, which imports the relevant package and builds the model:

 ```
 library(quanteda.textmodels)